Amir-Pasha-Bagheri/Shopping-Website/README.md

  You can enter your password and your password will validate when you press submit button if entered acceptable password

- You can check Show your password or hide it
+ You can See your password or hide it

  You can check your password validation in small box which contains: